rudsonalves/labcalc2/README.md

 # Commits

+## 2024/01/31 - Version: 1.0.6+23:

+In this update, we've made a few improvements and added new features to enhance your application experience:

+* android/app/src/main/AndroidManifest.xml:
+  - Internet access to visit the privacy policy page.
+* lib/features/calculator/widgets/updade_message/update_message.dart:
+  - Update message upgrades.

 ## 2024/01/04 - version: 1.0.5+18:

 This update enhances the functionality related to accessing external resources like the Privacy Policy page and streamlines communication features within the app.
 Key changes include: